 The self-cleaning function is pretty much what it says on the tin.
 Usually you just need to fill your iron up with water and then hold it over the sink before pressing the self-clean button.
 Your iron will then wash away any limescale or dust that’s built up inside to keep it in tip top shape.

-Whether you’re into organic cotton or the finest silk, your sheets will be in safe hands thanks to the special ceramic soleplate.
+Whether you’re into organic cotton or the finest silk, your sheets will be in safe hands thanks to the special.
 It glides effortlessly over all fabrics, so you’ll never have to worry about pulling or snagging.

-Some models come with pre-set programmes which set the temperature for you based on the fabric you're ironing.
+Some models come with which set the temperature for you based on the fabric you're ironing.
 This way you’ll know your clothes are getting the best care.

 You want to be looking out for things such as the weight of the iron; a lighter model will be more comfortable to use, meaning you’ll be much quicker.
 The size of the water tank is also important to consider, because the size will determine how often you need to refill it.
 We recommend thinking about the soleplate; this is the area that comes into direct contact with your clothes – stainless steel and ceramic soleplates are usually two of the best to go for.